 - 1. Integration of Orientation: Apprenticeship programs incorporate structured orientation at a lower apprenticeship pay scale rather than at an RN or LPN wage, reducing salary-related expenditures.
-Additionally, apprentices are classified as non-benefited employees, generating approximately 26% in cost savings. - 2.
-Expedited Transition to Practice: By embedding orientation into the apprenticeship model, newly graduated nurses can transition into full-time roles more efficiently, reducing the period of non-productive, benefited time. - 3.
-Reduced Reliance on Sign-On Bonuses: Since apprentices receive financial support throughout their training, the need for sign-on bonuses is significantly diminished.
+Additionally, apprentices are classified as non-benefited employees, generating approximately 26% in cost savings. - Expedited Transition to Practice: By embedding orientation into the apprenticeship model, newly graduated nurses can transition into full-time roles more efficiently, reducing the period of non-productive, non-benefited time.

+- 3. Reduced Reliance on Sign-On Bonuses: Since apprentices receive financial support throughout their training, the need for sign-on bonuses is significantly diminished.
 The paid apprenticeship period is an alternative incentive, lowering recruitment costs. - 4.
 Improved Retention Rates: Apprenticeship programs demonstrate a strong positive impact on workforce retention.
 Apprentices report higher job satisfaction and are less likely to leave their organizations, with an average retention rate of 92% (Hughes, 2023; One Flow, 2023).
 This contributes to lower vacancy rates, improved productivity, and decreased reliance on costly contract labor (National Center for Apprenticeship Degrees, 2024). - 5.
-Grants and Funding: Historically, federal and state grants and private organizations have supported costs to support new or expanding apprenticeships.
-Other programs like WIOA, Pell Grants, and the GI Bill have supported the cost of Registered Apprenticeship Programs. - 6.
-Tax credits: The Registered Apprentice Tax Credit (RATC) provides employers with a state tax credit of 50% of an apprentice's wages, up to \$4,800 per apprentice, with a maximum of \$100,000 per year, claimable for up to two consecutive years per apprentice, and any excess credit can be refunded in full (Mass.gov Registered Apprentice Tax Credit). - 7.
-Case Studies: Alabama allocates \$2 million annually to support the expansion of apprenticeship programs.
+Grants and Funding: Federal and state grants and private organizations have historically supported the costs of supporting new or expanding apprenticeships.
+Other programs, like Workforce Innovation and Opportunity Act, Pell Grants, and the Gl Bill, have supported the cost of Registered Apprenticeship Programs. - 6.
+Tax credits: The Registered Apprentice Tax Credit provides employers with a state tax credit of 50% of an apprentice's wages, up to \$4,800 per apprentice, with a maximum of \$100,000 per year, claimable for up to two consecutive years per apprentice, and any excess credit can be refunded in full (Mass.gov Registered Apprentice Tax Credit). - 7.
+Case Studies: Alabama allocates \$2 million annually to support expanding apprenticeship programs.
 These funds reimburse employers for 50% of wage costs for up to 480 hours and offer incentives of up to \$10,000 to assist in establishing employer-based training programs.
 Many healthcare organizations have leveraged these funds to mitigate the initial costs associated with developing apprenticeship initiatives (Alabama Department of Revenue, 2025).

-Dayton Children's Hospital has experienced a strong return on investment (ROI) through its RISE program.
+Dayton Children's Hospital has experienced a strong ROI through its Rise program.
 The hospital invests between \$16,000 and \$40,000 per nursing candidate over a two-year program.
 In contrast, the financial impact of losing a nurse within the first year of employment is approximately three times the nurse's annual salary.
-By reducing turnover costs, the RISE program proves to be a strategic and cost-effective investment for the hospital (Dayton Children's, 2023).
+By reducing turnover costs, the Rise program proves to be a strategic and cost-effective investment for the hospital (Dayton Children's, 2023).